Lakeshore East line: History of extension

 In 2008, Metrolinx published its regional transportation entitled The Big Move.
 As part of this, the agency identified an express all-day service between Hamilton and Oshawa (via Toronto Union) as one of its top 15 priorities.

 Metrolinx also committed to eventually providing service every 15 minutes on the line, as well as electrifying railways.
 This project, dubbed Regional Express Rail (now called GO Expansion), was expected to reduce some trip times by 20%.

 Continued growth of the Oshawa area has led to renewed calls for expansion of the Lakeshore East line, this time all the way to Bowmanville.
 On June 20, 2016, it was announced that the line would be extended to Bowmanville; at that time, the extension was expected to open in 2024.

 Proposed alignment of the railway tracks, which will carry trains on a new bridge over Highway 401.

 Part of the Bowmanville extension would be along a new GO Transit spur line connecting the CN rail corridor south of Highway 401 to CP Rail's Belleville Subdivision further north.
 Metrolinx considered three proposals for this spur.
 In a 2011 proposal, the spur would have branched off west of Oshawa GO Station, crossed over Highway 401 and Stellar Drive on bridges, turned east passing under Thornton Road and under CP Rail's GM spur servicing a General Motors Canada manufacturing plant.

 In February 2020, Metrolinx proposed instead that the GO spur branch off east of Oshawa GO Station and utilize the existing GM spur to connect to the CPR corridor.

 However, in November 2020, CP Rail advised Metrolinx to develop an independent alignment as the GM plant it served at the south end of the GM spur would reopen.
 Thus, in 2021, Metrolinx proposed a separate alignment east of Oshawa GO to cross Highway 401 on a new bridge parallel to the GM spur bridge, and then cross over that spur on another bridge to run eastwards parallel to CP Rail's Belleville Subdivision.
 Metrolinx prefers its 2021 proposal.

 The expansion project would cost about $730 million and include new signal infrastructure, seven new bridges, and upgrades to at-grade level crossings.

 By June 2023, Bowmanville Construction Partners (BCP) was selected as the construction manager to advise on the design and construction management for the Bowmanville Extension.
 BCP is a partnership between Ledcor CMI Ltd. and Dragados Canada Inc.

+Construction began on the extension in January 2026.